 Velda is one of the residents working with New Narrative’s Multnomah Rental Assistance Program (MRAP) team to ensure she can access housing and the resources she needs to manage her mental and physical health care.
 (MRAP) is a supportive housing service through New Narrative which works with holders of Regional Long-Term Rent Assistance (RLRA) vouchers.
 This program assists individuals in preparing for, acquiring, and retaining housing in scattered site locations, with rental assistance provided by Home Forward.
 She spoke with one of our communications staff for this story.
+You can read more about Velda and how RLRA vouchers impact houselessness in the Portland Mercury article linked here.

 The first thing you notice about Velda is her sparkling sense of humor.
 She bounced into our meeting room full of curiosity and with a chuckle, left staff in the hall laughing at one of her quips.
 Velda was referred to MRAP on March 15, 2023, through Coordinated Access, a system managed by the Joint Office of Homeless Services (JOHS) to help unhoused people connect with permanent and supportive housing.
 She initially attended a Meet and Greet with New Narrative’s MRAP program to determine whether she felt this was the right program for her.